northamerican/js-map-accessor/README.md

 ```

-Call native methods on each object in an array
+Call native methods on each object in an array:
 ```js
 arr = [{
     a: [1, 2]